 Did you know that something as routine as streaming music on your device can affect the environment?
-And no, we are not referring to all the plastic that goes in the manufacture of the phone or other gadgets you are playing music on or of the earphones you are using.
+And no, we are not referring to all the plastic that goes into the manufacture of the phone or other gadgets you are playing music on or the earphones you are using.
 No, we are simply referring to the playing of music.
-The act of playing a song on your phone from a service like Spotify, Apple Music or Gaana.
+The act of playing a song on your phone from a service like Spotify, Apple Music, or Gaana.

 That might surprise some people.
 We mean, music is just a file playing on your device, right?
 Sure, it will consume some battery or electricity, but that’s necessary for the device to function, isn’t it?
 It would consume battery anyway doing something else if the music was not playing on it.